gtriggiano/neo4j-transactions/README.md

-# Neo4j Transaction
+# Neo4j Transactions

-Neo4j Transaction is a javascript driver for executing transactions on a [Neo4j](http://neo4j.com/) database, calling the [transactional Cypher HTTP endpoint](http://neo4j.com/docs/stable/rest-api-transactional.html).
+Neo4j Transactions is a javascript driver for executing transactions on a [Neo4j](http://neo4j.com/) database, calling the [transactional Cypher HTTP endpoint](http://neo4j.com/docs/stable/rest-api-transactional.html).

 Works with a promises based or a callback based code style.
 The choice is up to you.